WojciechMatuszewski/pdf-to-prompt/README.md

     - Supplying the examples manually is called **"hard prompting"**.
 There is also a way for the AI to generate this prompt.
 If that is the case, then it is called **"soft prompting"**.

+    - Since adding additional benefit to the user prompt is quite large, you probably do not want to pass the user input "as is" into the LLM.
+You most likely want to use **a prompt template** augmented with the user input.

 - **R**etrieval **A**ugmented **G**eneration means **adding additional set of data into the LLM "knowledge base"**.
 [Here is a great video about this topic](https://www.youtube.com/watch?v=T-D1OfcDW1M).

   - A good example would be asking the LLM about the planet with the highest amount of moons. **The data LLM has might be outdated** as such it might give you wrong answer.
 Now, if you **augment** the data LLM has with sources from, let us say NASA, the LLM would be able to give a correct answer.